erwanlem/grimble-tiling-wm/README.md

 ``` shell
 gnome-extensions uninstall gtile@lmt.github.io
 ```
-or remove the extension with gnome shell extension app.
+or remove the extension with the GNOME Shell Extensions app.

-## User guide
+## User Guide

-Once the extension is installed you can activate it with the `gnome-extension` app or in command line.
-It will detect existing windows and place them.
+Once the extension is installed, you can activate it with the `Extensions` app or via in command line.
+It will detect existing windows and tile them.
 It's now time to take a look at the extension settings.
-You can open the settings from the `gnome-extension` app or with the shortcut `Ctrl+Super+g`.
+You can open the settings from the `Extensions` app or with the shortcut `Ctrl+Super+g`.
 The settings will show you all the keybindings (which can be modified) and general options of the extension.

 **You are now ready to use GTile!**

-## Bug reports
+## Bug Reports

-This extension is on its early days which means that it probably contains bug.
-Please add an issue if you find new bugs.
+This extension is in its early days which means that it probably contains bugs.
+Please create an issue if you find new bugs.
-To add an issue you need to provide some information in order to help us fix it:
+When creating an issue you need to provide some information in order to help us fix it:
 - Gnome Shell version (`gnome-shell --version`) and GTile version.
 - Describe how the bug is triggered (how we can reproduce it).
 - **One issue = one bug**.
-Do not create one issue for multiple bugs.
+Do not report multiple bugs in a single issue.

 ## Suggestions

-This extension is not perfect, if you have suggestions to make it better feel free to create issues to improve this extension!
+This extension is not perfect, if you have suggestions to make it better, feel free to create issues to help improve this extension!